 It’s a social instrument

 The clarinet is a popular instrument in the music world, and is required in many bands, such as orchestras, meaning you’ll most likely have the chance to join a band.
 Being in a band is more than just music.
 It has a massive social side to it, and can be great fun and a stress relief from everyday life.
 You’ll be going to rehearsals, gigs, social events, and might even get to travel!
 Being in a band will also help your teamworking skills, which is very important.
 You need to be able to listen to other people, and not just yourself.

 Clarinets, thankfully, can be packed up nicely into a small portable case which can be carried around pretty much anywhere.
 Unlike a trombone, or keyboard, you can easily stick your clarinet on your shoulder or into your bag and you can be on your way to rehearsals, no problem!
 It’s also quite a light instrument compared to others, and doesn’t require massive strength to be able to carry it or hold it when playing.
 Great for little arms and beginners!

 You want to play jazz?
 Great!
 You want to play classical music?
 Great!
 You want to play folk music?
 Great!
 Do you like standing out on stage?
 Perfect!
 Do you like blending into the background?
 No problem.
 The clarinet can be played in many different genres of music.
 So, if you’re not sure what kind of music you want to play, you won't be restricting your possibilities in the future.

 It won’t break the bank

 Although clarinets can be expensive, especially when you start advancing onto professional models, when learning to play the clarinet, it won't break the bank.
-Our bestselling clarinet, the Sonata Student Bb Clarinet
+Our bestselling clarinet, the Montreux Student Bb Clarinet